jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 # all values are Borsh-serialized
 /eth_msgs/$msg_hash/body : EthEvent
 /eth_msgs/$msg_hash/seen_by : Vec<Address>
-/eth_msgs/$msg_hash/voting_power: u64
+/eth_msgs/$msg_hash/voting_power: (u64, u64)  # reduced fraction < 1 e.g. (2, 3)
 /eth_msgs/$msg_hash/seen: bool
 ```

 Changes to this `/eth_msgs` storage subspace are only ever made by internal transactions crafted
-and injected by block proposers based on the aggregate of vote
-extensions for the last Tendermint round.
+and applied by all nodes based on the aggregate of vote extensions for the last Tendermint round.
 That is, changes to `/eth_msgs` happen
 in block `n+1` in a deterministic manner based on the vote extensions of the Tendermint
 round for block `n`.

-The `/eth_msgs` storage subspace does not belong to any account and it won't be possible
+The `/eth_msgs` storage subspace does not belong to any account and cannot be
-for it to be modified by transactions submitted from outside of the ledger via Tendermint.
+modified by transactions submitted from outside of the ledger via Tendermint.
-The storage will be guarded by a special validity predicate - `EthSentinel` - that is
+The storage will be guarded by a special validity predicate - `EthSentinel` -
-part of the verifier set by default for every transaction, but will be removed
+that is part of the verifier set by default for every transaction, but will be
-by the ledger code for the specific permitted transactions that are
+removed by the ledger code for the specific permitted transactions that are
 allowed to update `/eth_msgs`.

 ### Including events into storage